What Do You Know About Cats?

 Cats have excellent communication skills even if they're not immediately obvious to a human.
 Purring, meowing, hissing, growling and yowling are used in conjunction with a wide-range of body language movements to get their message across.

 Cats are expert hunters.
-We are sure that many would fit this into the obvious category but for domestic house cats, hunting can often go unnoticed.
+We're sure that many of you would put this into the obvious category but for domestic house cats, hunting can often go unnoticed.
 Hunting satisfies a natural instinct to stalk prey, where frequently the chase is more important than the prize.

 Cats are carnivores and need meat to survive.
 Whilst many cats are picky eaters, all require a steady intake of meat to thrive.
 Meat is not just a requirement of taste.
 It is far more fundamental than that.